OrleansContrib/Orleans.Indexing/README.md

 A research paper describing the interface and implementation can be found [here](http://cidrdb.org/cidr2017/papers/p29-bernstein-cidr17.pdf).

+[IndexingFacet.md](/src/Orleans.Indexing/IndexingFacet.md) is a user's guide to Orleans Indexing, and the internal architecture is described in [IndexingInternals.md](/src/Orleans.Indexing/IndexingInternals.md).

 ## Features

 - Index all grains of a class